DanielOaks/collabodraw-server/doc/protocol-canvas.md

 Communication is primarily done with JSON messages containing objects.

 The `verb` defines what the message/command means.
-If the verb starts with `"end "`, it is
+If the verb starts with `"end "`, it indicates that this message is ending a state started by another message (ew, make this nicer please).

 ## Login